Loopring/protocols/packages/loopring_v3/DESIGN.md

 - StorageID: 4 bytes
 - To: 20 bytes （only set when transferring to a new account)
 - From: 20 bytes （only set for conditional transfers)
+- To Token ID: 2 bytes (if different than Token ID, else 0)
 ```

 - => **22 bytes/transfer** (in the most common case)